Beniamiiin/BSProgressButton/README.md

 ```

 ### How to use
-1. Setup in storyboard
+Setup in storyboard or init in code
-2. Init in code

 ```
 CGRect frame = CGRectMake(10.f, 10.f, 300.f, 50.f);
 BSProgressButtonView *progressButtonView = [BSProgressButtonView progressButtonWithFrame:frame completionBlock:^{